Teardown (video game): Early access and release

 Gustafsson established the company Tuxedo Labs in Malmö in 2019.
 On 1 October 2019, he revealed the game as Teardown.
 The announcement was coupled with the release of a walkthrough video, a website, and a preparatory Steam storefront page.
 Later development updates shared by Gustafsson documented dynamic weather, further vehicles and levels, and other content being added.
-The game's online presence grew its pre-release popularity substantially, and Gustafsson thus chose to not use any traditional marketing techniques.
-Another trailer showcased Teardown during Gamescom: Opening Night Live in August 2020.
+The game's online presence grew its pre-release popularity substantially, and Gustafsson thus chose not to use any traditional marketing techniques.
+Another trailer showcased Teardown during the Gamescom Opening Night Live in August 2020.
 Gustafsson released an early version of the game via Steam Early Access on 29 October 2020.
 By this time, the development team comprised Gustafsson, Bengtsson, and five contractors.
 They later brought on John Kearney as Teardowns art director.
 The early access phase was to last approximately one year, subject to change depending on player feedback, to allow for the addition of more content.
 The initial release included one half of the campaign, dubbed Part 1.
 Part 2, released on 2 December 2021, added further missions and tools, enemy robots, and tornadoes.
 The completed game was released on 21 April 2022.
 The trailer announcing the release date, published earlier that month, highlighted the updates made during the early access phase.